willmino/Pewlett-Hackard-Analysis/README.md

 ### Results

-1. 72,458 employees are suspected to retire soon.
+1. 72,458 employees are nearing retirement.
 This is a large number of employees and the company should be prepared for the incoming turnover.

 2. 1,549 employees are eligible for the mentorship program.
-If every one of these eligible employees entered into the mentorship program.
+If we assume that every position of the near-retiring employees will be filled, we would expect an equivalent of 72,458 incoming employees.
+We can create a ratio of mentees_per_mentor by dividing the incoming employees number (assumed to be equivalent to incoming_retirees from the additional mentees_per_mentor table).
+If every one of these eligible employees entered into the mentorship program, which would be unlikely, the most favorable mentorship conditions would be in the Assistant Engineer title group at a ratio of 17 mentees per mentor.
+This is a realistic working condition for the mentors because their is too much time required to give a sufficient quality of mentorship to each mentee.

 3. Senior Engineers and Senior Staff comprise 70.1% of the soon-departing workforce.
-The company's largest resource for the highest quality training and technical body of knowledge, being these 50000+ senior employees, will be depleted if no action is taken.
+The company's largest resource for the highest quality training and technical body of knowledge, being these 50000+ senior employees, will be depleted if no additional action is taken to ensure mentors will have a few mentees as possible.

-4. When viewing the additional `mentors_by_title` table, only 1.19% of Senior Engineers would be retained if all of them entered into the mentorship program.
+4. When viewing the additional `mentees_per_mentor` table, only 1.19% of Senior Engineers would be retained if all of them entered into the mentorship program.
 This is the lowest retention figure for any of the groups.

 ![mentors_by_title](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/mentors_by_title.png)

 ## Summary

 - According to the `unique_titles` and `retiring_titles` tables, 72,458 employees will need to be hired ahead of the upcoming wave of retiring employees.
-Again, over two thirds of these roles are Senior Engineers and Senior Staff.
+Again, over two thirds of these roles are Senior Engineers and Senior Staff which comprise the bulk of the techinical expertise for the company.
+The future success of the company depends on maintaining the technical excellence and it is strongly suggested to ensure incoming Senior Engineers and Senior Staff have as little of a ratio of mentors to mentees as possible.
+These conditions will contribute to a higher quality of mentorship for Pewlett-Hackard's most essential personnel.

 -